 - Full access to the day’s intelligence

-The report goes on to further outline what the commission believes the government should do, what the press can do, and what the public should do.
-I found it charmingly simplistic considering the years of work that went into it.
-All this research and analysis were done in the name of protecting The Freedom of The Press.
+The report outlined what the commission believed the government, the press, and the public should do.
+It was charmingly simplistic considering the years of work that went into it.
+All this research and analysis were done in the name of protecting The Freedom of The Press but it fell far short on solutions and ideas for implementation.

-The press, in this instance, is “free” as long as it is well regulated, has government and public oversight giving everyone a voice in how the press should operate – lest the government should have to step in and take control.
+The press, in this instance, is “free” as long as it is well regulated, has government and public oversight, and everyone has a voice in how the press should operate – lest the government should have to step in and take complete control.
+This notion is totally contrary to the notion of a free press.

-Members of the press did not ideally receive the report at the time, but it has been studied for decades by students of journalism worldwide and is believed to have influenced the way the press is still scrutinized and viewed today.
+Members of the press did not ideally receive the report at the time, but it has been studied by students of journalism worldwide and is believed to have influenced the way the press is still scrutinized and viewed today.
+Needless to say, the guidelines never really took hold but the report helped shape the direction the press would go in the decades that followed.

 Not only should the press be a free, independent, and fully functioning entity, but its institutions and members, who carry a huge responsibility to the public, should be afforded all the rights and protections granted under The First Amendment.

-What do we suppose would happen to our society if an institution long touted as the people’s watchdog, were suddenly hailed as the root of all evil and put under strict government control?
-You have only to look at the former Soviet Union to catch a glimpse of how a non-free press would look.
+What do we suppose would happen to our society if an institution long touted as the people’s watchdog, were suddenly put under strict government control?
+You have only to look at the former Soviet Union, modern-day Russia, and North Korea to catch a glimpse of how a non-free U.S. press would look.

 The New York Times V. Sullivan guaranteed constitutional protection for criticism of public officials ruling that in the absence of actual malice, the press is protected against claims of libel.
 The President has suggested that the rights should be removed so that there can be “huge financial penalties” imposed on the press for writing unflattering articles about public officials.
-That is both “sad” and “scary!”
+That is both “sad” and “scary” in a “big-league” way!

-The Framers carefully constructed protection of the press into the foundation of our democracy to prevent powerful leaders from suppression by the government.
+The constitutional framers carefully constructed protection of the press into the foundation of our democracy to prevent powerful leaders from suppression by the government.
 And without an open and free press, the public wouldn’t know if there was discord, debate, or even chaos within the halls of the legislature leaving its members marginalized and oppositionists hesitant to openly express viewpoints.
 An atmosphere of self-censorship within our government, without scrutiny from a free press, creates an illusion of undisputed, unanimous party support.
+We should be thankful for the hard-working press and journalists for their tireless contributions to keeping our leaders in check and our democracy safe from tyranny.

 In memory of Rob Hiaasen, Wendi Winters, John McNamara, Gerald Fischman, and Rebecca Smith – Capital Gazette